 Sometimes there’s room for storage at the back of the truck but it’ll be hard for you to get there if you’re jumping on to a full camion.
 Usually, you’ll just have your bags in front of you on the ground.

-It takes multiple connections to get from one city to another using camiones in Cuba.
+It takes multiple connections to get from one city to another backpacking Cuba by camion.
 For example, traveling from Ciego de Avila to Bayamo took 3 camiones (+ 1 bus) – it took all day & we almost missed the Saturday night street party we were traveling for.

 We assumed this would be an easy journey as they were both provincial capitals but we quickly learnt to never assume anything in Cuba, especially with camion travel – check out our post on other essential things to know about travelling in Cuba.